SpasmodicSoftware/brig-data/README.md

 How to collect, how to analyze, how to exploit data to get added value for the business?

-Here's the definitive solution, Brig Data represents a particular case of Lossy Compression method, specifically it is a Total Loss Compression.
+Here's the definitive solution, Brig Data represents a particular case of Lossy Compression method, specifically it is a Total Loss Compression method.

 ### Usage
 ```bash